daniprol/django-tdd-goat/README.md

 * `urls.py` is the same as **routing**: maps URLs to view functions

 * When using `csrf_token` in templates Django substitutes it for a `<input type="hidden">` with the CRSF token

+* Migrations are applied automatically for testing databases